-Sec.
+- Sec.
 11. Conduct of gambling.
 Gambling may be conducted by licensed owners or licensed managers on behalf of the State or by casino operators on behalf of the Authority aboard riverboats or in a casino.
-If authorized by the Board by rule, an owners licensee may move gaming positions a "temporary facility" as that term is defined in Section 7(h-10) and use those gaming positions to conduct gambling as provided in Section 7(h-10).
-Gambling may be conducted by electronic gaming licensees at electronic gaming facilities.
-Gambling authorized under this Section shall be 5 subject to the following standards:

-(1) A licensee may conduct riverboat gambling authorized under this Act regardless of whether it conducts excursion cruises.
-A licensee may permit the continuous ingress and egress of patrons passengers for the purpose of gambling.

-- (2) (Blank). - (3) Minimum and maximum wagers on games shall be set by the licensee. - (4) Agents of the Board and the Department of State Police may board and inspect any riverboat or enter and inspect any portion of a casino or an electronic gaming facility at any time for the purpose of determining whether this Act is being complied with.
+If authorized by the Board by rule, an owners licensee may move gaming positions to a "temporary facility" as that term is defined in Section 7(h-6) or to a land-based facility as provided in Section 7(h-6) and use those gaming positions to conduct gambling as provided in Section 7(h-6).
+Gambling authorized under this Section shall be 5 subject to the following standards: - (1) A licensee may conduct riverboat gambling authorized under this Act regardless of whether it conducts excursion cruises.
+A licensee may permit the continuous ingress and egress of patrons passengers for the purpose of gambling. - (2) (Blank). - (3) Minimum and maximum wagers on games shall be set by the licensee. - (4) Agents of the Board and the Department of State Police may board and inspect any riverboat or enter and inspect any portion of a casino at any time for the purpose of determining whether this Act is being complied with.
 Every riverboat, if under way and being hailed by a law enforcement officer or agent of the Board, must stop immediately and lay to.

-(5) Employees of the Board shall have the right to be present on the riverboat or in the casino or on adjacent facilities under the control of the licensee and at the electronic gaming facility under the control of the electronic gaming licensee.

-(6) Gambling equipment and supplies customarily used in conducting riverboat gambling, casino gambling, or electronic gaming must be purchased or leased only from suppliers licensed for such purpose under this Act.
+- (5) Employees of the Board shall have the right to be present on the riverboat or in the casino or on adjacent facilities under the control of the licensee. - (6) Gambling equipment and supplies customarily used in conducting riverboat gambling games must be purchased or leased only from suppliers licensed for such purpose under this Act.